Submission Preparation Checklist

 Papers submitted are assessed in these areas:

-ii.
-Theoretical grounding in the relevant current literature
+- Theoretical grounding in the relevant and current literature

-v.
-Technical aspects (i.e., crafting of abstract and key words, respect of journal’s house style and APA documentation model, etc.)
+- Technical aspects (i.e., crafting of abstract and key words, respect of journal’s house style, and APA documentation model, etc.)

 FEEDBACK FROM LJH

-The LJH team intends to provide feedback to contributors between two and six months upon receipt of submissions.
-At the end of the review process, the Editor takes a decision on the publication of the paper, guided by the verdict of the reviewers to whom the paper has been sent.
+The LJH team intends to provide feedback to contributors between three and six months upon receipt of submissions.
+At the end of the peer review process, the editor takes a decision on the publication of the paper, guided by the verdict of the reviewers to whom the paper has been sent.
 Typically, reviewers are requested to make one of the following pronouncements on the paper:

 Once a decision on publication is made, LJH conveys this, together with reviewers’ comments and recommendations, to the contributor.
 If the paper has been accepted for publication, the Editor will indicate, in the letter of acceptance, the volume, number, and year in which it will be issued.
-The dates of submission and acceptance will be inscribed on the published article.
+The dates of submission, acceptance, and publication will be inscribed on the published article.

 TYPE PROOFS